 Identify the two most restrictive elements of your master plan.
 Are there steps you need to take to modify it?

-How will you and your leadership team use Leadership Coaching on Small Nonprofit Planning Part One?
+How will you and your leadership team use Executive Director Coaching for Better Nonprofit Planning?

 You have an opportunity to examine the whole organization's attitude and practices related to planning.
 Take advantage of taking a critical look and notice where any adjustments might be made to improve the organization.